-- All athletes are present at the weigh in. - A Dr MUST approve the continuance of each athlete after each bout. - The 8-count limit is 4 for the entire tournament. - An athlete who loses a bout cannot fill in for an athlete who is out.
+- The 8-count limit is 3 or 4 for the entire tournament, It depends from the local government body. - An athlete who loses a bout cannot fill in for an athlete who is out.
 If an athlete has lost > he is out. - That the weight division spread is not greater than 4kg, except for 95kg+ - 8-man tournaments can have a reserve bout (not a reserve athlete) so the winner of that bout can replace an injured (winning) athlete who cannot continue.
 Must be approved by the head official for circumstances of replacement.
 An athlete cannot be replaced in the final.